Newport’s Lost Music

 Stella Moran

 We are very familiar with Newport composer John E. Mullaly.
 When we posted a photo of his song Down in Dear Old Newport Town, we received a message from the family of Stella Moran, who was, for a time, married to Mullaly.
-They gave us some information on a work they composed together, and we were able to find mentions of the music in a newspaper and in a catalogue of copyright entries from 1910.
+They gave us some information on a work they composed together, and we were able to find mention of the music in a newspaper and in a catalogue of copyright entries from 1910.
 But where is the music?
-As of know it remains unfound, but we are still searching for it.
+As of now it remains unfound, but we are still searching for it.

 Sgt.
 Richard Donovan